organicmaps/organicmaps.github.io/content/_index.md

 ---
-title: "Organic Maps: Offline Hike, Bike, Trails and Navigation"
+title: 'Organic Maps: Offline Hike, Bike, Trails and Navigation'
 description: Fast detailed offline maps for travelers, tourists, hikers and cyclists, based on OpenStreetMap and curated with love by MapsWithMe founders.

 page_template: index.html